-"I decided to have my first prostate cancer screening last year at the Monroe County Health Department at a free prostate screening conducted by Urology Centers of Alabama in Birmingham," he said.
+"I decided to have my first prostate cancer screening in August of 2010 during a free prostate screening conducted by Urology Centers of Alabama from Birmingham," he said.
 "To my surprise the process was very quick and painless.
 From the time I entered the building until I left, it took only about 10 minutes."